 What Is a 4-Ton Heat Pump?
 A Guide to Capacity, Efficiency, and Home Comfort

-A 4-ton heat pump is a powerful, all-in-one heating and cooling system capable of moving 48,000 BTUs of heat per hour.
-This capacity makes it an excellent choice for homes between 2,000 and 2,500 square feet, offering an efficient way to achieve year-round comfort.
+A 4-ton heat pump is a powerful residential heating and cooling system capable of moving 48,000 BTUs of heat energy per hour.
+It is typically the ideal size for homes ranging from 2,000 to 2,500 square feet, offering a versatile, energy-efficient way to maintain comfort year-round.

 What Does a "4-Ton" Heat Pump Mean?